 How do I configure my Application Load Balancer TLS/SSL listeners to use ECDSA ciphers?

-My Application Load Balancer’s Security Policy lists RSA and ECDSA ciphers.
-But when I connect to my Load Balancer, I always see RSA ciphers selected.
-How do I get my Load Balancer to uses ECDSA ciphers for TLS encryption?
+My Application Load Balancer’s security policy lists RSA and ECDSA ciphers.
+But when I connect to my load balancer, I see only RSA ciphers selected.

 Short description

-An Application Load Balancer HTTPS listener can be configured with multiple certificates, but requires a single security policy.
+You can configure an Application Load Balancer HTTPS listener with multiple certificates.
+However, it requires a security policy.
 Each security policy contains ciphers for both RSA and ECDSA cryptographic algorithms.
 During the TLS handshake, the Application Load Balancer uses selection process logic to determine which Application Load Balancer certificate to use for the HTTPS connection.
-If the chosen certificate is created using RSA or ECDSA (elliptic curve) keys, Application Load Balancer will leverage RSA or ECDSA ciphers for encryption.
+If the chosen certificate is created with RSA or ECDSA (elliptic curve) keys, then the Application Load Balancer uses RSA or ECDSA ciphers for encryption.

 Resolution

-To use ECDSA ciphers with your Application Load Balancer, perform the following steps:
+To use ECDSA ciphers with your Application Load Balancer, complete the following steps:

-2. Associate your newly imported ECDSA certificate with your Application Load Balancer.
+After you create or import your ECDSA certificate to ACM, associate your certificate with your Application Load Balancer.

 (Optional) Test your load balancer’s TLS listener for supported ciphers

-To test which protocols and ciphers will be used, use an open source command line tool, such as sslscan.
+To test which protocols and ciphers are used, use an open source command line tool, such as sslscan.

-Note: Using sslscan allows you to obtain complete information of all ciphers without using an additional third party utility.
-For example, if you use cURL, you must specify individual cipher suites, which require separate cURL requests specifying TLS protocols and cipher suites.
+Note: Using sslscan lets you get complete information for all ciphers without using an additional third-party utility.
+For example, if you use curl, then you must specify individual cipher suites.
+These require separate curl requests that specify TLS protocols and cipher suites.

-To use sslscan on an Amazon Linux EC2 instance, perform the following steps:
+To use sslscan on an Amazon Linux EC2 instance, complete the following steps:

-1. Enable the Extra Packages for Enterprise Linux (EPEL) repository.
+1. Activate the Extra Packages for Enterprise Linux (EPEL) repository.

-2. Install sslscan on your Amazon EC2 Linux instance using the following command:
+2. Install sslscan on your Amazon EC2 Linux instance:

 sudo yum install sslscan

-3. Use the following command syntax to scan your Application Load Balancer for supported ciphers, replacing "example.com" with your domain name:
+3. To scan your Application Load Balancer for supported ciphers, run the following command.
+Replace example.com with your domain name:

 [ec2-user@ ~]$ sslscan --show-ciphers example.com | grep Accepted

-Here's example output that shows the results of running a vulnerability scan on your Application Load Balancer using a P-256 ECDSA certificate and default security policy:
+Here's an example output that shows the results of running a vulnerability scan on your Application Load Balancer.
+In this example, the load balancer uses a P-256 ECDSA certificate and default security policy:

 Accepted TLSv1 256 bits ECDHE-ECDSA-AES256-SHA